AbsoluteVirtueXI/protocol-audit/keystore_full_audit.md

 ### Consistency in code formating

-Readablity can be improve by consistency in formating and a 4 spaces indentation.
+Readability can be improved by consistency in formatting and a 4 spaces indentation.
 Configure your IDE and install [rust-analyzer](https://marketplace.visualstudio.com/items?itemName=rust-lang.rust-analyzer) extension or install and use the [rustfmt](https://github.com/rust-lang/rustfmt) command line.

 ```zsh